Macreall/FileWarden/README.md

 # FileWarden
 This is a lightweight C WIN32 application that gives you a gui to update file paths scanned from a printer.
+This app allows you to have more than the basic printer settings of 4 file path saving options.
+This gives you the options to choose as many paths as you would like.

 Important notes before downloading:
 - This application is meant to run in the background on startup.